lj-ditrapani/SWE430/markdown/example2.markdown

 Our three tests are nearly identical.
 They differ only in the input roman numeral and expected output decimal value.
-Instead of writing a new test for each roman numeral, it would be nice to have a single test with a list of test cases that executes the test for each test case automatically.
+Instead of writing a new test for each roman numeral, it would be nice to have a single test with a list of test cases that executes the code for each test case automatically.
 Testing an additional roman numeral would only require adding a test case input/output pair to the list of test cases instead of copying an entire test and changing the values.

 Let's start by creating a generic `runTests()` function that takes an array of test cases an input.
-Each test case should be an array that consists of two values, the input roman numeral and the expected output decimal value.
+Each test case should be a sub-array that consists of two values, the input roman numeral and the expected output decimal value.
 The `runTests()` function should pass the input to the `toDecimal()` function and compare the actual result with the expected